mauricio/mauricio.github.com/_posts/2015-09-19-access-denied-on-s3-for-an-unknown-object.md

 ---
 layout: post
-title: Access denied on S3 if you don't have listing rights
+title: Access denied instead of Not Found on S3 if you don't have listing rights
 subtitle: stuff you should know about
 keywords: aws, s3, objects, errors, ruby
 tags: